rapdev-io/addon-datadog-agent/README.md

 Remember to update your API key in `Configuration` before starting the agent, and consider disabling Protection mode for better monitoring.

+## Also consider

+If you want to ship custom metrics (e.g. sensor data) to datadog, consider also using the [Datadog Metrics Action](https://github.com/rapdev-io/ha-datadog-metrics).

 ## Add-ons